Credential store (credential store)

 If the checkbox is set and the new credential is configured, it will be added to the credential store during the import process.

 The fourth column shows whether there is an assignment for the credential from the portal's credential store.
 The assignment takes place automatically if a credential with the same name as in the import package exists in the portal.
-An assignment with a different name is not possible, since the use in Groovy scripts cannot be determined 100% reliably and therefore an adaptation of the name would not be possible in every case.
+An assignment with a different name is not possible, as the use in Groovy scripts cannot be determined 100% and therefore an adaptation of the name would not be possible in every case.

 The assignments to the portal are updated when the dialog is closed.